BSData/phalanx/README.md

 - consider removing "deeper" types than IResourceDefinition/IResourceEntry/IContainerEntry
   - simpler usage
   - requires moving their "custom" properties somewhere: "ContentFields" collection of custom name-value wrappers, maybe strongly typed?
-- drop Dataset type
 - symbol layer:
   - symbolinfo that might be an error
-  - implementation for: constraints, logic (conditions, modifiers), roster entitites
+  - implementation for: constraints, logic (conditions, modifiers)
   - binder factory
   - binders for sub-catalogue levels
 - add default subselections:
   - for entries with constraints min > 0 (constraints need symbols?)
   - entry groups
   - should that be in a separate "RosterEditor" module?
-- category links of two types (force entry child and selection entry child)?
 - implement Logic symbols
-- implement Roster symbols

 ## Symbols